remarkablemark/html-react-parser/.github/CONTRIBUTING.md

 Push to your fork and create a [pull request](https://github.com/remarkablemark/html-react-parser/compare/).

 At this point, wait for us to review your pull request.
 We'll try to review pull requests within 1-3 business days.
 We may suggest changes, improvements, and/or alternatives.

 Things that will improve the chance that your pull request will be accepted:

 - [ ] Write tests that pass [CI](https://github.com/remarkablemark/html-react-parser/actions/workflows/build.yml).
-- [ ] Write good documentation.
+- [ ] Write solid documentation.
 - [ ] Write a good [commit message](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#commit).

 ## Test